maziac/dezogif/documentation/Design.md

 Ironically the other direction (receiving data at the ZX Next) is not so critical as the Next at 28MHz is fast enough to read the bytes from the UART (the ZX Next can solely operate on this and is not interrupted by other tasks as the PC or mac).

 To fix the situation that the RX buffer of the serial converter is overrun one would require a low level flow control.
-HW flow control would be best but is not available at the ZX Next, neither for the joy ports nor for the UART on the CN9 header.
+HW flow control would be best but is not available at the ZX Next (at least for KS1 and N-Go), neither for the joy ports nor for the UART on the CN9 header.
 Software flow control would be possible but my tests showed that one cannot rely on the driver implementation (ixoff).

 So the data transmission stays unreliable in general.
 Although the problem occurs only very seldom with decent mac/PC hardware.